vrhovnik/CAF-Expert-Learning-Path/README.md

 ![CAF Expert](./images/caf-expert.png)

-The Cloud Adoption Expert learning path is based on the Cloud Adoption Framework for Azure, an iterative approach which supports the digital transformation journey of an organization.
-It gives a collection of best practices, architectures and methodologies to ensure the integration of cloud into this journey.
+The learning path is based on the Microsoft Cloud Adoption Framework for Azure (CAF).
+It is guidance that's designed to help organizations create and implement business and technology strategies for the cloud.
+It provides best practices, documentation, and tools.
+Cloud architects, IT professionals, and business decision makers use this information to achieve their cloud adoption goals.

+By using the Cloud Adoption Framework for Azure best practices, organizations can better align their business and technical strategies to ensure success.

-Having Cloud Adoption experts in a partner organization enables the partner to become a trusted advisor not only for their customers on their journey to cloud, but also to Microsoft field teams.
-These “experts” can continuously generate more value and more business with customers along an iterative journey of digital transformation.
+Having Cloud Adoption experts in a partner organization enables the partner to become a trusted advisor not only for their customers on their journey to the cloud, but also to Microsoft field teams.
+These “experts” continuously generate more value  with customers by leveraging CAF for Azure best practices, and help these customers' better align their business and technical strategies to ensure success.

 > **_For further information please_** [download this document](./sources/CAF%20Expert.pdf)

 ---

 ## Prerequisites

 ### Please review the requirements including self-paced online courses, certifications, and Azure subscriptions for this learning path listed [here](https://github.com/jonathan-vella/CAF-Expert-Learning-Path/blob/main/agenda-and-requirements.md).

 ---